Advanced Persistent Threat

 What is Advanced Persistent Threat?

-An Advanced Persistent Threat (APT) is a sophisticated, targeted cyberattack where an unauthorized user gains access to a network and remains undetected for an extended period.
-APTs are often orchestrated by organized groups with significant resources and expertise, aiming to steal sensitive data or disrupt operations.
+Advanced Persistent Threat (APT) refers to a prolonged and targeted cyberattack where an intruder gains access to a network and remains undetected for an extended period.
+APTs are often orchestrated by skilled adversaries aiming to steal sensitive information or disrupt operations.